Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

 \item[-] We propose an approximate and constrained matrix scaling problem that can be solved by Sinkhorn-Knopp iterations with early termination in practice.
 We apply the algorithm to simulated datasets, and the numerical experiments support our theory. \end{itemize}

-In the rest of the section, we provide an overview of main theoretical result, a clarification of notations, and a further review of literature.
-Next, we introduce set-ups of manifold data and kernelized graph Laplacian in Section \ref{sec:prelim}.
+In the rest of the section, we provide an overview of our main theoretical results, a clarification of notations, and a further review of the relevant literature.
+In Section \ref{sec:prelim}, we introduce the set-ups of manifold data and the kernelized graph Laplacian.
 The modified matrix scaling problem is introduced and analyzed in Section \ref{sec:approx-matrix-scaling-problem}.
-Section \ref{sec:theory-clean-data} proves the convergence to weighted manifold Laplacian for clean manifold data, and the theory is extended to data with outlier noise in Section \ref{sec:theory-noise-outlier}.
+Section \ref{sec:theory-clean-data} proves the convergence to a weighted manifold Laplacian for clean manifold data, and the theory is extended to data with outlier noise in Section \ref{sec:theory-noise-outlier}.
 Numerical results are presented in Section \ref{sec:exp}, and in Section \ref{sec:discuss} we discuss future directions.
 Unless stated otherwise, all proofs are given in Section \ref{sec:proofs}.